bids-standard/bids-specification/src/schema/README.md

 components to the schema should increment the last, `PATCH`, component of the version so that tools could selectively enable/disable loading specific components of the schema.
+With the release of `1.0.0` version of the schema, we expect that the `MAJOR` component will be incremented whenever schema organization introduces "breaking changes", `MINOR` - when adding new components to the schema, and `PATCH` - when fixing errors in existing components.